MadNorSki is pleased to offer FREE Adult Cross Country Ski lessons.

 All ski lessons require a signed waiver.
-Please print the MadNorSki_Lesson_Waiver, sign, and bring to your lesson!
+Please print the MadNorSki Lesson Waiver , sign it, and bring it to your lesson!

-Evening lessons will be offered at Elver Park on Tuesday evenings 5:45-6:45 pm and on Thursday evenings from 6:30-7:30pm.
+Evening lessons will be offered at Elver Park on Tuesday evenings 5:45-6:45 pm.
 We gather in the park shelter 15 minutes prior to the lesson start.
-You will need a ski trail pass which can be purchased on site (cash) or buy on line to use your credit card.
-The Elver Shelter rents classic ski gear which includes a ski pass.
+You will need a ski trail pass which can be purchased on site (cash) or buy online with your credit card.
+The Elver Shelter rents classic ski gear, which includes a ski pass.
 Skate ski gear can be rented in Madison only at REI (plan ahead).
-The Jan 10 lesson session will be at University Ridge Golf Course instead of Elver.
+The Jan 9 lesson session will be at University Ridge Golf Course instead of Elver.
 Classic skis are available for rent and a pass is required (buy at the bar).

 Weekend lessons may be offered occasionally depending on snow conditions and instructor availability.

 To get the latest information on lessons, check the Events page on the website or consider joining the “XC” mailing list.
 You can sign up directly on the xclist page.
-Announcements are made on the list server immediately.
+Announcements are made on the email list.

 How to Sign Up:

 A link to the sign-up site is posted at the top of this page.
 If all slots are full when you go to register, you may join the waiting list to get updates on when the next sign-up will open.
 You will need to specify what type of class you need when you sign up.